sammeh543/LightStyler/README.md

 3. Configure settings in the LightStyler panel

 - **Note** - If the chat gets a bit slow I highly recommend lowering `# Msg. to Load` in User Settings > Chat/Message Handling.
+LightStyler processes each message individually for character-specific styling, so fewer messages = faster loading.

 - **Inspo and Credit**